zuri-training/Proj_team_17_my_cms/README.md

 - Install all dependencies in the requirements.txt file - `pip install -r requirements.txt`
 - Move into the **web_maker** folder and run the command - `npm create-react-scripts` and then run `npm run build`
 - Ensure you have MySQL installed for the database
-- You would be required to create a password during the installation of MySQl
+- You would be required to create a password during the installation of MySQL
 - Go into the **settings.py** file in the **Backend/web_maker/web_maker/** diectory, edit the **PASSWORD** in the **DATABASES** to the password you created when installing MYSQL
 - Next, move back into the **Backend/web_maker/** directory and then make migrations - `python manage.py makemigrations`
 - Next, run the command - `python manage.py migrate`